AdobeDocs/campaign-classic.en/help/message-center/using/transactional-messaging-architecture.md

 >[!NOTE]
 >
->For more on the necessary configuration, refer to [Use several control instances](../../message-center/using/creating-a-shared-connection.md#using-several-control-instances).
+>For more on the necessary configuration, refer to [Using several control instances](../../message-center/using/creating-a-shared-connection.md#using-several-control-instances).

-## Install packages {#installing-instances}
+## Installing instances {#installing-instances}

 There are several precautions to take when installing the Transactional message packages.
 Adobe recommends you to work in a test environment before putting into production.
 You also need to have a compatible Adobe Campaign license.
 For more information, please contact your Adobe account executive.